Donald Trump Supporter Faces Criminal Charges For Purposefully Coughing On Anti-MAGA Protester

 Welp, this soup cookie asked for the cops and ye shall receive.
 Loudoun County Sheriff’s Office was on hand to see the incident so they advised both parties to seek a warrant against one another and battle it out in court.
 The unidentified woman followed through and the soup cookie did not.

 Ultimately, Deskin was arrested and released on a summons to appear in court.
 To this point, we haven’t seen anyone actually be charged for coughing on another person outside of law enforcement officers.
 It will be interesting to see what consequences come of this.
-People are dying from COVID-19 daily and this guy thinks is cute to cough on folks.
+People are dying from COVID-19 daily and this guy thinks it is cute to cough on folks.

 SMFH.